warner/petmail/docs/mailbox.rst

 for its client identifier, using a protocol that depends on the mailbox type.
 It gets the full contents of "msgC" as described above.
 The client then instructs the mailbox to delete the queued messages.
-If the client maintains multiple client identifiers with the same mailbox service, it must retrieve each set of messages separately.
-Each retrieved message is associated with exactly one client identifier.
+If the client maintains multiple queues with the same mailbox service (e.g. multiple TIDs), it must retrieve each set of messages separately.

-The recipient must maintain a table that maps from (mailbox+CI) to a keypair (or set of keypairs).
-The "to" pubkey of the outer msgC (which comes from the sender's mailbox descriptor) must be in this list: if not, the message should be ignored (to prevent a confirmation attack, where a sender uses the pubkey from one descriptor with the mailbox data from a different one, to confirm that they two recipients are in fact the same person).
-The corresponding private key, and the message "from" key (pubkey2), are used to decrypt the msgC body to obtain msgD.
+The recipient extracts MCID from the message and decrypts it to obtain the sender-specific receiver-specific non-message-specific Channel ID (CID) value.
+The CID maps to a specific address-book entry, from which inbound channel information is extracted (the old and current channel privkeys, and the sender-verifykey).
+The client uses trial decryption (with both private keys), along with the included pubkey2, to decrypt msgD.
+It then uses sender-verifykey to check the internal signature of pubkey2, and asserts that the internal key2 matches the one used to encrypt msgD.
+(This protective binding may be redundant: a later version of this protocol might remove the signature).

-The recipient then splits the signed message out of msgD and verifies the signature.
-If the signature is invalid, or the signed message's "by" key does not match the pubkey2 used as a "from" key for msgC, the message is discarded and an error is logged.
+If the "current" channel privkey was able to decrypt the message, the channel keys should be rotated: the old key forgotten, the current key renamed to "old", and a new key created and named "current".
+The next time a message is sent, the new key should be included in the payload.
+Key rotation alone should not trigger a new message, otherwise the process would never converge.

 The encoded payload is then checked for the leading "p1" version string, and logged+discarded (with a "unrecognized payload version" message) if it is not